hturnbull93/hturnbull93/README.md

-## Your Name
+## Harry Turnbull

 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what exictes you about tech.

 ## Skills

-Consider skills relevent to software development.
+Consider skills relevant to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.

 #### This Skill